ColinGrime/BetterBows/README.md

 * Sniper - if you are fully loaded, you will never miss.
 * Cannoneer - spawn a bunch of TNT.
 * Healer - never die!
+* Randomizer - a random bow ability.
+* Fire - shoot a fireball!
+* Trap - trap your opponents in an obsidian cage.
+* Combo - the more hits in a row, the more damage.
+* Void - throw your enemies into the void!

 Commands:
 * /bows list